qdrant/benchmark-cohere-wiki-50m/README.md

 ## Running search

-At this point we would like to re-use existing infrastructure for running search - [vector-db-benchmark](https://github.com/qdrant/vector-db-benchmark).
+At this point, we would like to reuse existing infrastructure for running search - [vector-db-benchmark](https://github.com/qdrant/vector-db-benchmark).

-Scripts from this project can work with a compatible format as `upload/exact_search.py` produces, and it is already contains all necessary parameters.
+Scripts from this project can work with a compatible format as `upload/exact_search.py` produces, and it already contains all necessary parameters.

 ### Setup